botanix-labs/Macbeth/adrs/gitflow.md

 # Git Workflow

+This document describes our Git workflow from a developer perspective, including branch management, commit message format, and pull request guidelines.

 ## Branches

 ```
-main
+hotfix      develop
   ↑           ↑
-↑  develop
-↑  ↑
 <type>/[scope]/<name>
 ```

-WE CAN'T MERGE INTO `main` WITHOUT PRE-REVIEW

-- `main` - The latest stable version of the code.
-It must be production ready and can be deployed to production at any time.
+- `hotfix` - The latest stable version.
+This branch is used to test hotfixes before release.
+Only critical bug fixes should be merged into this branch.
 - `develop` - Integration branch for a new release.
 It contains all the new features and bug fixes.
-This is the default branch for the repository.
-- `<type>/[scope]/<name>` - A new change branch that should be created and merged back to `main` or `develop`.
+- `<type>/[scope]/<name>` - A new change branch that should be created and merged back to `hotfix` or `develop`.

-All changes to `main` and `develop` branches should be done through pull requests (PRs).
+All changes to `hotfix` and `develop` branches should be done through pull requests (PRs).

 To choose the base branch for your PR, consider the following:
 - If you are working on a new feature or bug fix for a future version, create a new branch from `develop`.
-- If you are fixing a bug in the latest stable version, create a new branch from `main`.
+- If you are fixing a bug in the latest stable version, create a new branch from `hotfix`.

 New branch name must have a format of `<type>/[scope]/<name>` and follow [commit rules](#commits).
 The `name` must be alphanumeric and can contain dashes.
 It should be descriptive enough to understand the purpose of the branch.

 **Examples:**
-- `feat/consensus/implement-attestation` - Adding a new attestation feature to the consensus module
+- `feat/implement-attestation` - Adding a new attestation feature
 - `fix/pegin/handle-transaction-error` - Fixing an error in the pegin transaction handling
-- `docs/readme/update-quickstart` - Updating the quickstart section in the readme
+- `docs/update-quickstart` - Updating the quickstart section in the readme

 ## Commits